-Family Fishing in the Reno / Sparks Area
+Family Fishing in the Reno and Sparks Area

-Of course, don't forget the Truckee River.
-There are numerous spots for fishing access along its course through Reno and Sparks.
+- The Truckee River offers numerous spots for fishing access along its course through Reno and Sparks.
 The river is not, however, nearly as suitable for fishing with kids as the bodies of water mentioned above.

-Even though Nevada is the driest of the United States, there are still plenty of lakes, streams, and reservoirs open to the public for sport fishing.
-NDOW has an alphabetical listing of Nevada fishing spots - click a name to learn more about that body of water and what species of fish might be waiting for you to catch.
+Even though Nevada is the driest state in the United States, there are still plenty of lakes, streams, and reservoirs open to the public for sport fishing.
+NDOW has an alphabetical listing of Nevada fishing spots, and you can click a name to learn more about that body of water and what species of fish might be waiting for you to catch.